-The trend for multi-colour gradient phone rears seems to be dying down in 2020.
-It’s now all about simple elegance and use of materials.
+The trend for multi-color gradient phone rears seems to be dying down in 2020.
+It’s now all about simple elegance and the use of materials.
 Keeping things simple, the Find X2 Pro comes in two options: a ceramic black, and a vegan leather orange – the latter which brings a refreshing alternative to the traditional black slab.

 The ceramic model doesn’t necessarily exude that material finish though, but the etched circular emblems everywhere the rear (you’ll be got to look very, very close-up to ascertain them) provides it a really subtle texture.
-The black, as pictured, we’d call more grey, really, during a metallic quite way, and it absolutely adores fingerprint smears – a touch bit an excessive amount of, even as we said of the Oppo A5.
+The black, as pictured, we’d call more grey, really, during a metallic quiet way, and it absolutely adores fingerprint smears – a touch bit an excessive amount of, even as we said of the Oppo A5.

 Around the back of the phone is where the protruding rear camera section lives.
 And boy does it protrude.
 Leaving this phone sat on a table is quite irksome, because it wobbles about such a lot. you would possibly want to think about a case to level things out, to assist together with your OCD.
 It seems increasingly normal for cameras to be designed like this lately, but that is the trade-off: you would like capable cameras, you’ve to simply accept some wobble.

 Other features are on the nose when it involves flagship expectation: there’s an in-screen fingerprint scanner, of the optical kind; while dual stereo speakers bring a loud output that does not seem too one-dimensional or simply from the tail-end of the phone.
 As is additionally typical, this also means there is no 3.5mm headphone jack or microSD card slot expansion – the latter unnecessary, given the 256GB storage onboard this Pro device as standard. it is a single SIM solution, though, once we were expecting it to be dual SIM.